Bumper (broadcasting): Philippines

+When the entirety of Kapamilya Channel simulcasted on All TV from January 2, 2026, its break bumper has a red, green, blue, yellow, and orange circle, a combination of ABS-CBN and All TV colors, on a white background.
+The circles appear (in a similar manner to Cartoon Network Productions Cartoon Cartoons ripple endtag from November 12, 1999, to April 24, 2018, albeit without music) using the said colors where a circle zooms in, the words "Kapamilya" and "Channel" slides in forming its logo and rotates in a 180 degrees sliding away from the screen where "sa (AllTV2 logo)" is then shown.
+Circles again ripple where the finished product of the logo is shown (Kapamilya Channel sa AllTV2).
+Background and logo animates and then they zoom in on a straightforward fashion where the circles ripple for the last time, with some are red, green, blue, and red which are ABS-CBN's colors.

-From March 1, 1987 to August 28, 2020, they lasted for 2 seconds.
+From March 1, 1987, to August 28, 2020, they lasted for 2 seconds.
 It extended at 5 seconds starting with the Kapamilya Channel break bumper since June 13, 2020 and applies to further bumpers made after that.

 They always originally followed after the product placements and before the first TV network ad signalled that program resume is near from March 1987 to August 2014 for ABS-CBN broadcast.
 Due to the modernization of its broadcast facilities in the 2010s, the format of having the bumper and TV network ads shown first after the title card marking a pause to the program before proceeding to product ones leading to its resume was implemented at the said month of 2014.
 It is also used on its successor Kapamilya Channel.
 However, the older 1987 format is still used occasionally by the network itself until late 2010s, TV5, and A2Z if not connected to the ABS-CBN feed.
 All of them have no music played at all or silent.
+Bumpers made since October 31, 2005 with the 2005–2014 are all made ABS-CBN Creative Communications Management (CCM), the network's in-house design agency responsible for the bumpers, promos, and their animations.